downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABg...QwJ3enC7dGplWvNvQeoMSiOGuMo0= root@8c331d607356
 ```

-Identify which Docker container started as Spark client and run the following docker exec command
+Identify which Docker container started as Zeppelin/Spark client and run the following docker exec command
 ```shell
 $ docker container ls   # run it in each node and check which <container ID> is running the Spark client constainer CONTAINER ID   IMAGE                                 COMMAND                  CREATED         STATUS         PORTS                                          NAMES